 Emergency Operations Center Telephones & Backup System

 Advanced technology is great, but backups to the technology are not only wise but essential.
-In addition to the primary PBX phone system at the Washtenaw County Service Center, the Emergency Operations Center has over 30 non-PBX "Centrex" 7-digit outside single lines installed and ready for action.
+While we all use wireless phones every day as our primary devices, the Emergency Operations Center has multiple outside single lines installed and ready for action.

 Mobile phones are obviously essential to any Emergency Management agency.
 And though they come in very handy when handling local emergencies, the fact of the matter is that they will not be very useful in a community wide disaster.
 Many tower sites do not have emergency power sources, they are as susceptible to lightning damage like any other communications system, and they utilize telephone circuits and switches like regular telephones.
 They also have a per site user limit.
 It is for all these reasons that wireless phones can not be depended upon during a disaster!